urbanairship/java-library/docs/index.rst

         "alert": "API v3"
     }

-which will send messages to users who have the tags "puppies" or "kittens" but not "fish".
+which will send messages to users who either have the tags "puppies" and "kittens" or don't have the tag "fish".

 Notifications
 =============